jkool702/forkrun/DOCS/DOCS_ALL.md

 - `FORKRUN_RETRY_LIMIT` : Controls how many times a batch will be retried before it is declared poisoned. `0` means declared poisoned after the 1st failure.
 A negative value means it will never be declared poisoned (and could retry indefinitely).
 Default is 3.
 - `FORKRUN_EXTRA_FUNCS` : Use this to specify required sub-functions to pass into frun's environment.
   - EXAMPLE: `hh() { echo "$@"; }; gg() { hh "$@"; }; ff() { gg "$@"; };`.
 If you call `frun ff <inputs` the definition for `ff` will automatically be available to `frun` but the definitions for `gg` and `hh` will not be.
 Instead, call `FORKRUN_EXTRA_FUNCS='gg hh' frun ff <inputs`.
-- `FORKRUN_EXTRA_VARS`  : Use this to specify (environment) variables to pass into frun's environment
+- `FORKRUN_EXTRA_VARS`  : Use this to specify (environment) variables to pass into frun's environment.
+NOTE: `FORKRUN_EXTRA_VARS='PATH [...]'` is required to propagate a custom PATH into frun's environment.
   - EXAMPLE: If your code depends on variable X and X is only defined in your current shell session (and not in the code you are running) then you need to call `frun` via `FORKRUN_EXTRA_VARS='X' frun ...`
-- `FORKRUN_EXTRA_SETUP` : Use this to specify raw commands that need to be run in frun's environment during setup
+- `FORKRUN_EXTRA_SETUP` : Use this to specify raw commands that need to be run in frun's environment during setup.
   - EXAMPLE: If you are running frun with a custom loadable builtin, then you would enable it via `FORKRUN_EXTRA_SETUP='enable -f "/path/to/custom_loadable.so" custom_loadable'`
 - `FORKRUN_USE_HUGETLB` : Set to '1' to have forkrun attempt to use hugepages for memfd backing.
 WARNING: only enable this if you have sufficient available hugepages so that forkrun does NOT run out of memory to use.